cse-labs/kubernetes-in-codespaces/README.md

 **.devcontainer** folder contains the following:

-- **devcontainer.json**: This configuration file determines the environment of every new codespace anyone creates for your repository by defining a development container that can include frameworks, tools, extensions, and port forwarding.
+- **devcontainer.json**: This configuration file determines the environment of every new codespace anyone creates for repository by defining a development container that can include frameworks, tools, extensions, and port forwarding.
 It exists either at the root of the project or under a .devcontainer folder at the root.
 For information about the settings and properties that you can set in a devcontainer.json, see [devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) in the Visual Studio Code documentation.

 - **Dockerfile**: You can add a Dockerfile to your project to define a container image and install software.
 For more information on using a Dockerfile in a dev container, see [Create a development container](https://code.visualstudio.com/docs/remote/create-dev-container#_dockerfile) in the Visual Studio Code documentation.